cysouw/graphicalgrammar/text/germany.md

 Friedrich Bauer (1812-1874) studied theology and was the founding director of a missionary education centre in the Bavarian city of Neuendettelsau.
 This institute is still active today as *Mission EineWelt*.
 Among other duties, Bauer also taught religion and German grammar at his institute [@fuchshuber2013: 93].
 In that context he wrote the *Grundzüge der neuhochdeutschen Grammatik für die unteren und mittleren Klassen höherer Bildungsanstalten*, which was first published in 1850.
 Bauer himself delivered various editions of this book up to his death in 1874.

+summary of many editions in [@fuchshuber2013: 128-131]

 After Bauer's death, the German dictionary maker Konrad Duden kept producing new editions of this grammar with only very minor changes.
-The *Neuhochdeutsche Grammatik* remained popular and has seen at least 27 editions, the last one from 1912 [@fuchshuber2013: 115-117].
-However, that was not the end, as Bauer's text was given a second life.
-After the death of Duden in 1911, Duden's dictionary lived on and became a household name in Germany for everything related to the German language.
-In 1935, under the auspice of Otto Basler, the 11th Edition of the Duden dictionary was expanded with a German grammar [@basler1935], which was basically a new edition of Bauer's *Neuhochdeutsche Grammatik* (without clear attribution to Bauer).
+The *Neuhochdeutsche Grammatik* remained popular and has seen at least 27 editions, including special editions for Austria, for protestant schools and for catholic schools.
+The last edition was published in 1912 [@fuchshuber2013: 115-117, 128-131].
+However, even that was not the end, as Bauer's text was given a second life.
+In the century since the death of Konrad Duden in 1911, Duden's dictionary became a household name in Germany for everything related to the German language.
+In 1935, under the auspice of Otto Basler, the 11th Edition of the Duden dictionary was expanded with a German grammar [@basler1935], which was basically a new edition of Bauer's *Neuhochdeutsche Grammatik*, which still includes the graphical analysis (without clear attribution to Bauer).
 Only after the Second World War was the grammar completely rewritten and new editions of that new Duden grammar are still popular today.
-The graphical display is gone in this rewritten Duden grammar.
+The graphical display was removed from this rewritten Duden grammar.

 (Bauer knew Hoffmann's grammar, [@fuchshuber2013: 99])